redis-developer/banking-on-redis/PREREQUISITES.md

 4. Make sure it's all working:

-Once everything downloads and starts, you'll have a the following services running:
+Once everything downloads and starts, you'll have the following services running:

 - *Redis* is now listening on port `6379`.
 Your code will talk to Redis on this port.
 Nothing for you to do here.